tienanr/docurift/README.md

 ### Analyzer Section
 - `port`: The port number for DocuRift's analyzer API endpoint (e.g. 9877)
 - `max-examples`: Maximum number of example values to store for each field in the schema
+- `redacted-fields`: A list of fields to redact in the documentation.
+Their values will be shown as "REDACTED" (e.g. authorization headers, API keys, passwords).
+This applies globally to HTTP headers, URL parameters and JSON fields.

 Example configuration:
 ```yaml